erogol/erogol.github.io/_posts/2023-09-02-Fine_tunning_LLMs.md

 ## Training (Fun Part)

-When it comes to regular LLM training, selecting the appropriate model to fine-tune is crucial.
+Regarding regular LLM training, selecting the appropriate model to fine-tune is crucial.
 It is recommended to begin with around 1 billion parameter models for typical tasks, but in my personal experience, smaller models can be incredibly effective for specific tasks.
-Therefore, it is important not to be swayed by the notion that bigger is always better in the LLM realm, and to conduct your own research.
+Therefore, it is essential not to be swayed by the notion that bigger is always better in the LLM realm and to conduct research.

-In addition, there are specific techniques such as LoRA that can enhance the efficiency of your training.
-If you have limited computing resources, you can incorporate one of these methods into your fine-tuning process.
+In addition, there are specific techniques, such as LoRA, that can enhance the efficiency of your training.
+You can incorporate one of these methods into your fine-tuning process if you have limited computing resources.
 By doing so, you can substantially reduce the amount of computing power needed without compromising performance.

 ## Evaluation

-The evaluation process marks the start of the fine-tuning process, rather than the conclusion.
-The objective is to continuously enhance our model by conducting **error analysis** after each iteration.
-We assess our current model (at first the base model), identifying errors and recurring issues.
+The evaluation process marks the start of the fine-tuning process rather than the conclusion.
+The objective is to continuously enhancing our model by conducting **error analysis** after each iteration.
+We assess our current model (at first, the base model), identifying errors and recurring issues.
 In the subsequent iteration, we determine if these issues have been resolved.
 If not, we incorporate additional targeted data to address these.

-Some of the common issues might be misspellings, too long responses, repetitions, in-consistency, hallucination.
+Common issues might be misspellings, long responses, repetitions, in-consistency, or hallucination.

 There are different formats of evaluation:

 - Human evaluation (most reliable)
-- Test suits  → Rules for checking certain conditions. stop words, exact match, consistency, similarity check by embeddings, etc.
+- Test suits  → Rules for checking certain conditions.
+		 Stop words, exact match, consistency, similarity check by embeddings, etc.
 - ELO comparison → A/B test between multiple models.

-We can also use common benchmarks datasets to compare out system:
+We can also use common benchmark datasets to compare our system:

 - ARC → School questions
 - HellaSwag → Common sense